 After your CDN caches images, the next step is considering how to further optimize image delivery to your users.
 Lazy loading should be on the top of your list.
 When an image is lazy loaded on your site, it is not actually loaded until the user can see it on their screen.
 This offers a significant advantage and should be implemented at all times.

-There are two ways to lazy load images on a WordPress powered website: by using custom code or a plugin.
+There are two ways to lazy load images on a WordPress-powered website: by using custom code or a plugin.
 In many situations, it is advised to use custom code for optimizing your site in WordPress; however, in the case of lazy load images, there are a number of great plugins available that have a number of additional benefits.
 Jetpack is free and comes with the lazy load capability.
-Jetpack Premium, a paid version of Jetpack, gives you video hosting, backups, and a lot of other great features.
-At Pressable, all websites get Jetpack Premium available at no extra cost.
+Jetpack Security Daily, a paid version of Jetpack, gives you video hosting, backups, and a lot of other great features.
+At Pressable, all websites get Jetpack Security Daily available at no extra cost.

 Putting it All Together